inaimathi/langnostic/resources/posts/learning-from-kickstarter.md

                 (spit dat-file \newline :append :true)))))))))
 ```

 Having evaluated that to a Clojure REPL in which you've loaded [`http-kit`](http://www.http-kit.org/) and [`cheshire`](https://github.com/dakrone/cheshire#cheshire), you can evaluate `(collect!
 0)` and wait a very long while.
-After waiting long enough[^and-probably-restarting], you'll have a file containing around 165 thousand [edn](https://github.com/edn-format/edn#edn)-encoded kickstarter projects.
+After waiting long enough[^and-probably-restarting], you'll have a file containing around 165 thousand [edn](https://github.com/edn-format/edn#edn) encoded kickstarter projects.
 We don't really need all of the stuff present to learn from it; so once we got the raw data pulled down, we can sift it for interesting bits.

 [^and-probably-restarting]: And probably restarting the process at some intermediate point to avoid a partial failure forcing you to pull down a GB-worth of duplicate data.
 I learned that the hard way, which is why the above takes a category as an argument and starts at the appropriate point, rather than always going from zero.